LinuxCommandLibrary

 copy

-Set the compression property for a given btrfs inode (either a file or directory)
+Set compression for a file or directory

 $ sudo btrfs property set [path/to/btrfs_inode] compression [zstd|zlib|lzo|none]